 Early Reign & Shulgi's Run

-The historian Bertman writes, “Ur-Nammu’s imperialistic dreams were fulfilled by his son Shulgi” in the expansion of the Kingdom of Ur from southern Mesopotamia near Eridu up the Tigris River valley to Nineveh in the north (57).
+Scholar Stephen Bertman notes that, "Ur-Nammu's imperialistic dreams were fulfilled by his son Shulgi” in the expansion of the Kingdom of Ur from southern Mesopotamia near Eridu up the Tigris River valley to Nineveh in the north (57).
 This area corresponds roughly to modern-day Kuwait in the south to northern Iraq.
 The kingdom was maintained efficiently through the unified central administration instituted by Ur-Nammu, which Shulgi improved upon, and was protected and enlarged by the standing army which, since it needed no mobilization, could respond quickly to any disturbance on the borders.
 With his state secure, Shulgi could devote himself to encouraging art and culture, as his father had done.

 So that my name should be established for distant days and never fall into oblivion, that it leave not the mouth of men,